filleellif/Welldium/readme.md

 Process a string of commands and indicate each robots final position (or out of bounds).

-- Show if robot is out of bounds
-- Better routing?
-- Better design of robot in simulation in domain?
 - Return links for commands
-- Use MediatR differently?